 A new National Safety Council report shows that the number of motor vehicle fatalities per miles driven increased by 14 percent above the rate for March 2019, in large part due to cars speeding on the relatively open roadways.
 It is important to note that the report counts any person who dies as the result of a motor vehicle accident as a traffic fatality, including: drivers, passengers, bicyclists, and pedestrians.
-For this reason, the fact that more bicyclists and pedestrians have been up and about in their neighborhoods during this period has no doubt contributed to the elevated number of motor vehicle accident deaths.
+For this reason, the fact that more bicyclists and pedestrians have been up and about in their neighborhoods during this period has no doubt contributed to the traffic fatality rate spikes we’ve seen.

 As states across the country began issuing stay-at-home orders in March, fewer drivers were on the road.
 In addition, millions who lost their jobs, and millions more who were instructed to work from home, meant a much smaller number of commuting motorists.